iuliadmtru/Argus.jl/README.md

   star") like Racket does.
 Ellipsis nesting is also interesting.
 - It would be cool to make this tool highly configurable.
 For example, let metavariables match any kind of syntactic behaviour.
-(They currently match for `n -> is_valid_identifier(n)` but why not let them match for any predicate that checks a property for a syntax node?)
+(They currently (should) match for expressions but why not let them match for any predicate that checks a property for a syntax node?)
 - I really like Racket's [pattern based macros](https://docs.racket-lang.org/guide/pattern-macros.html), maybe this tool can go more towards that?
 Rules can be seen as